hpc-social/jobs/pages/about.md

 ---

 We aspire to provide a job board that is easy to search and contribute to!
 Criteria for your job should generally be something related to high performance computing, whether that is a linux administrator, an application developer, or a user-support specialist.
 You can use your best judgment.
 Any jobs reported by a community member to not be within this scope will be put up for discussion to the larger community and removed if deemed not in scope.
-To add a job, you can either <a href="https://github.com/hpc-social/jobs" target="_blank">open a pull request</a> to directly add a new addition to the `_data/jobs.yaml` file, or <a href="https://forms.gle/JQVsr3sVzsWhmtvz5" target="_blank">fill out our form</a>.
-The form is also provided here for convenience.
-Submissions are validated nightly, and links checked for spam or otherwise malicious content.
+To add a job, you can either <a href="https://forms.gle/JQVsr3sVzsWhmtvz5" target="_blank">fill out our form</a>, fill out the page here, or (if you have trouble) <a href="https://github.com/hpc-social/jobs" target="_blank">request via an issue</a> to to have a job added for you.
+Submissions are validated several times a day, and links checked for spam or otherwise malicious content.
 If you don&#x27;t see your job appear the next day, please open an issue <a href="https://github.com/hpc-social/jobs/issues" target="_blank">here</a>.
 You can also retrieve the latest jobs via any of these feeds:

 <a type="button" class="btn btn-sm btn-secondary" href="{{ site.baseurl }}/feed.json">feed.json</a>
 <a type="button" class="btn btn-sm btn-secondary" href="{{ site.baseurl }}/atom.xml">atom.xml</a>